Handling Complex Cases With Unparalleled Expertise

-What are the Basic Requirements to File a Medical Malpractice Claim?
+What are the Basic Requirements to File a Medical Malpractice Claim in Columbus, Ohio?

 The consequences of being hurt by a medical professional is not something you are going to have to prove to yourself, but you will need to prove it to the court.
 Every medical malpractice claim that stands up to the pressures of litigation in Ohio has undoubtedly met a set of certain basic requirements.
 If you think you have a case but are not entirely positive, review the four requirements for a claim below, or contact Rourke and Blumenthal LLC today.
-Our Columbus medical malpractice attorneys have 75+ years of collective legal and trial experience, allowing us to recover more than $300 million for past clients.
+Our Columbus, Ohio medical malpractice attorneys have 75+ years of collective legal and trial experience, allowing us to recover more than $300 million for past clients.
+We have a great understanding of Ohio malpractice laws and can use it to benefit your medical malpractice lawsuit.
 The four basic requirements for a medical malpractice claim include:

 - Doctor-patient relationship: There must be evidence of an official doctor-patient relationship existed between you and the person you said has done you harm.
 Did you agree to their medical services?
 Did they agree to provide them in accordance to their occupation?
 Usually any sort of direct treatment will automatically constitute this relationship.